CyrusC812/Learning-Python/README.md

 I am using structured tutorials ( Corey Schafer's Youtube playlist ) to build a strong foundation, with a focus on understanding concepts and applying them to practical problems.

+You can use this repo as a guidance or just as an example of notes.

 ## Structure
 - Each folder corresponds to one tutorial topic
 - Code files contain practice examples